-b.
-Prerequisites: None

-c.
-Required for CCE Software Engineering Option students; Selected Elective for students in the CCE Artificial Intelligence and Telecommunication Networks Options.
+- b.
+Prerequisites: None - c.
+Required for CCE Software Engineering option students; Selected Elective for CCE Telecommunication Networks option students

 6. Educational objectives for the course

 The primary goal of this course is to develop an understanding of the operation of compilers and the development and specification of computer-based languages.
 The course pulls together threads from underlying theory, most notably from logic and from data structures and algorithms, and builds on these a practical exercise in which students create a compiler of their own using commonly available compiler development tools.